FIDELITY

 • Display a poster at your school explaining the purpose of Fidelity Month and why faith, marriage, family, community, and country are important.
 Example poster forthcoming.

 You are the most powerful example of human flourishing to a dark, broken world.
 What are the blessings God has given you?
 A spouse?
 Children?
 Friends?
 Neighbors?
-A parish?
+A local congregation?
 Serve God in them, and tell others about why they are important to you.

 • Start praying the new Fidelity Month prayer.